Milind-Blaze/academic-kickstart/content/my_projects/projects.md

 </b>
 </p>

-This page lists some of the projects I've worked on since the beginning of my undergraduate education.
+This page lists some of the projects I've worked on since the beginning of my undergraduate studies.
 My work has primarily involved topics in signal processing, deep learning and communications.
-I am particularly fascinated by the application of tools developed in these areas to problems in other domains and hope to make forays into performing such interdisciplinary research in the future.
+I am particularly fascinated by the application of tools developed in these areas to problems in other disciplines and hope to perform such interdisciplinary research.

-# Raise the tag issue

-# Raise the contact sliding issue